pingnomw/tp-webdev-eval/README.md

 ## by Winston P
 ## Hosted on [GitHub Pages](https://pingnomw.github.io/tp-webdev-eval/)

-**Note**: This project meets the listed requirements but will be improved before the deadline.
+**Note**: This project meets the listed requirements but can still be improved before the deadline.

 ## Description

-Retrieves a list of all Pokemon from [PokeAPI](https://pokeapi.co/).
 The user can do the following:
+- read a list of all Pokemon from [PokeAPI](https://pokeapi.co/).
 - see the details of each Pokemon (also provided by PokeAPI)
 - attempt to catch it (50% chance of succeeding for each button press)
 - give caught Pokemon nicknames (cannot have the same nickname for the same Pokemon, same nickname for different Pokemon is allowed)